Citroen C3 review

-High speeds and motorway driving are handled easily in the Citroen C3.
-It’s a refined long-distance cruiser, with one of the most comfortable rides in the sector also paying dividends around potholed town roads.
+High speeds and motorway driving are handled pretty easily in the C3.
+It’s a refined long-distance cruiser, with one of the most comfortable rides in the sector also paying dividends around potholed urban roads.
 The firm knows this is a priority for its customers, and we commend them not following the 'sportier' trend of superminis.

 But the payoff is evident if you push the C3 even moderately hard, as the handling leaves a lot to be desired.
-The soft setup means It rolls around in corners and the steering is quite vague, meaning it's pretty far away from the Ford Fiesta in terms of driver appeal.
+The soft setup means it rolls around in corners and the steering is quite vague, meaning it's pretty far away from the Ford Fiesta in terms of driver appeal.
 Many rivals nail the balance between ride and handling better.

 The C3's latest three-cylinder PureTech petrol engines use direct injection technology and are designed to reduce weight along with running costs.
-We recommend the 1.2 VTI PureTech VTR+ which does 62.8mpg and 0-62mph in 12.2 seconds, gives enough pace for town use and occasional motorway trips.
+We recommend the 1.2 VTI PureTech VTR+ which does 62.8mpg and 0-62mph in 12.2 seconds, giving it enough pace for town use and occasional motorway trips.

 The 1.0-litre is willing but a little sluggish for a larger supermini like this, while the automatic 1.6 is much thirstier and doesn't feel all that fast.